 Eduardo Lopez joined Jerde in 1995.
 While integrating the Jerde philosophy of experiential design and placemaking, and applying his passion for great design with his background in art and sculpture, Ed has been instrumental in expanding the firm's vision through his concepts and architectural designs.
 Ed has participated first hand in the company's evolution as a predominantly retail-oriented firm, to one that leads the field in integrated mixed-use projects throughout the world.
 During his time at Jerde he has successfully led design and consultant teams, providing design direction and leadership on a variety of projects and building types in the US, Asia, Japan and Europe.
 Ed earned a Bachelor of Architecture from California State Polytechnic University, Pomona.

-Phil Kim joined Jerde in 1988 as a senior project designer and opened the firm's Hong Kong office in 1996.
-Today, he serves as the firm's Managing Director of the Asia Pacific region and oversees operations of the Hong Kong office.
+Phil Kim joined Jerde in 1988 as a senior project designer and opened the firm's first international office in Hong Kong in 1997.
+Today, he serves as the firm's Managing Director of the Asia region and oversees operations.
 Phil often wears multiple hats.
-He is the key point of contact for the firm's Asian work and plays an active role in building business, negotiating contracts, reviewing design quality and ensuring client satisfaction.
-As a designer, Phil was a core member of the design team for projects such as Mall of America, Treasure Island, Peak Galleria, Ise Shima Resorts, Universal City, Osaka waterfront urban design, and Roppongi Hills.
-His experience in Asia includes Langham Place, The Arcade at Cyberport, Mega Box in Hong Kong, the master plan of Jing An Metropolitan Plaza in Shanghai, and the Makati International School Mixed-use Development in Manila.
-Educated at Cornell University, Phil was a frequent Dean's List winner in both the school of Arts & Sciences, and the Architecture School.
-He has been published for design work in the Cornell Journal of Architecture, and is an active visiting critic in Los Angeles and Hong Kong.
-He has served as a guest speaker for many groups, including Urban Land Institute, ICSC, Cityscape and Hospitality Design Conference.
+He is the key point of contact for the firm's Asia and Oceana work and plays an active role in building new business, provide strategic planning services, negotiate contracts, reviewing design quality and ensuring client satisfaction.
+Phil was a core member of the design team for projects such as Mall of America, Treasure Island, Peak Galleria, Ise Shima Resorts, Universal City, Osaka waterfront urban design, and Roppongi Hills.
+His experience in Asia includes Langham Place, The Arcade at Cyberport, Mega Box in Hong Kong, and currently is active in projects from Sydney, Australia to most major cities in mainland China.
+He is a frequent international jury member, and speaker at the invitation of such organizations as the Singapore and Malaysia Institute of Architects, and has served as Advisory Member of MIPIM Asia.
+He was selected in 2008, to serve as an Urban Land Institute Executive Committee Member for North Asia.

 Paul Senzaki joined Jerde in 1978, only a year after it was founded.
 He is responsible for developing new business in Korea, managing and implementing many of the firm's major projects, and overseeing the project management team.
 Paul blends an extensive design and technical background with an in-depth knowledge of the development process.
 He has project experience in a wide variety of building types including retail, entertainment, office, hotel, and mixed-use projects, in addition to large scale, urban design and planning projects.
 He has worked throughout the United States and internationally, including Canada, Mexico, New Zealand, the Philippines, Taiwan, Korea and Malaysia.
 Paul graduated cum laude, earning a Bachelor of Architecture at the University of Southern California, later earning a Master of Urban Design, also from the University of Southern California.
 Paul is a member of the American Institute of Architects and was formerly director of the USC Architectural Guild.
 He is registered in California.